THOUGHT-PROVOKING EDUCATIONAL EVENTS FOR ALL AGES

 Intellectual Freedom Zoom!

-It doesn't have to be Banned Books Week to get Amy into your classroom / library to talk to students about intellectual freedom, banned books, why it's important to VOTE, why intellectual freedom matters, and how to work inside your community to protect it.
+It doesn't have to be Banned Books Week to get Amy into your classroom / library to talk to students about their freedom to read, banned books, why it's important to VOTE, why intellectual freedom matters, and how to work inside your community to protect it.

-You can do it any time because Amy will talk about this any time of year.
-Contact us!
+You can do it any time because Amy will talk about this any time of year, catered to any age group.

 An Exploration of Your Personal Suitcase